-Today, our people have prominent roles on bodies such as the CIPA and the Chartered Institute of Trade Mark Agents (CITMA) in the UK, as well as international bodies such as FICPI, INTA, MARQUES, AIPPI, CEIPI and JIPA.
+Today, our people have prominent roles on bodies such as the CIPA and the Chartered Institute of Trade Mark Attorneys (CITMA) in the UK, as well as international bodies such as FICPI, INTA, MARQUES, AIPPI, CEIPI and JIPA.

 Innovation and the early adoption of modern processes, infrastructure and technology have been at the heart of Mewburn Ellis operations since the early days.
 We installed one of the country’s first telephone lines at our offices in 1902.
 In the same year, we began a process of geographical expansion that continues today, recognising the value of local presence in building strong client and sector relationships.
 A Newcastle office was established first in 1902, helping shipbuilding and mining clients protect their intellectual property.
 Attention turned to Sheffield and Bristol in the 1920s, with a Manchester office added in the 1980s.